jacksund/simmate/docs/apps/badelf.md

 check_for_covalency: true
 ```

-And run the workflow:
+Then, execute the workflow:
 ``` bash
 simmate workflows run input.yaml
 ```

-### (b) from structure
+### (b) From Input Structure

-If you would prefer to have Simmate handle the VASP calculation, there are workflows that will first run the required DFT and then BadELF.
+If you want Simmate to handle the VASP calculation, workflows are available that will first perform the required DFT and then BadELF.

-These workflows are stored in the `Warren Lab` app because we are our lab's preferred VASP settings there.
-View the `Warren Lab` app for more information and to see the workflows available.
+These workflows are stored in the `Warren Lab` app, which contains our lab's preferred VASP settings.
+Refer to the `Warren Lab` app for more details and to view the available workflows.

 --------------------------------------------------------------------------------